Shock absorbers & springs, steering

 STEERING DAMPERS (also called Dampeners):

-There are obvious limits to steering damper 'help' ....and that limit might well be very suddenly reached.
+SO: There are obvious limits to steering damper 'help' ....and that limit might well be very suddenly reached.
 That is why a PROPERLY set up bike is VASTLY better than using any damper, at least for paved roads use ....except in a few instances, such as using a bit of damper action on rain groove roads with ribbed front tires, and a few other situations.
 Just because the bike is wiggling some does not necessarily mean you need some damper turned-on.
 For some riders, any wiggle is frightening, however.
 More on this below.

 Use of steering dampers always makes steering effort a bit ...or more than a bit ...higher.
 They can, whether friction disc or hydraulic-type, do a good job at masking certain types of road irregularities, but at the cost of heavy handling ...more or less.
 They were often used by folks that had mostly unfounded fears of loosing control of their bikes on the popular rain-grooves being increasingly added from quite some years ago to paved roads (especially concrete freeways).
-This is PARTICULARLY so with straight-ribbed front tires ...the old design series Continental's are a prime example.
+This was, and still is, particularly so with straight-ribbed front tires ...the old design series Continental's are a prime example.
 Straight-ribbed tires are still made, ...most very considerably follow rain-grooves ...and when the rain-grooves were made by tipsy-road-workers, they can really wake you up from your 'only one cuppa coffee' on your morning commute.

 For the hydraulic type the best adjustment MIGHT BE, on SOME types, to modify the internals of the damper for the correct dampening action, but only a few nerdies like me do that, as it can be quite a job, and some educated guesses need to be made about valving changes ...or oil viscosity changes ...OR BOTH.
 I do both, and often also adjust the stroke amount by means of selectable mounting points.